Cratis/Chronicle/Documentation/application-model/identity.md

 | x-ms-client-principal-id | The unique identifier from the identity provider for the identity |
 | x-ms-client-principal-name | The name of the identity, typically resolved from claims within the token |

+> Important note: Since local development is not configured with the identity provider, but you still need a way to test that both the backend and the frontend
+> deals with the identity in the correct way.
+This can be achieved by creating the correct token and injecting it as request headers using
+> a browser extension.
+Read more [here](./generating-principal.md).

 The system in the application model leverages these header values and encapsulates it into what is called a `IdentityProviderContext` to make it more clear and you as an implementor of this don't have to deal with parsing the JWT tokens.